 How to Get a North Carolina Drivers License Reinstated After a DWI

 The North Carolina Division of Motor Vehicles can suspend your driving privileges without a hearing in several circumstances surrounded DWIs.
 This can be a hardship for many people, as driving in America is often a necessity rather than a luxury.
 Driving offers you the freedom and ability to get to work on time, take care of your family, and meet your many obligations.
 If your drivers license has been suspended, it can be disastrous for your quality of life.
-That’s what the DWI lawyers of Mulligan Epstein Attorneys pride ourselves on our experience and expertise in helping our clients get their licenses reinstated through through DMV hearings.
+That’s what the DWI lawyers of Mulligan Attorneys, pride ourselves on our experience and expertise in helping our clients get their licenses reinstated through through DMV hearings.

 There are two main situations involving DWIs in which hearings are an option.
 In both these situations, it’s a good idea to contact a lawyer to help you though your hearing, as it can be difficult to navigate on your own.

 After your first DWI conviction, your driver’s license is revoked for one year.
 After your second conviction, it is revoked for four years.
 After your third conviction, your license can be permanently suspended.
 After a substantial amount of time has passed—usually at least three years—you can apply for a DWI Restoration Hearing.
 This is a two-step process that begins with paperwork which shows that you are eligible for a DMV hearing.
 This paperwork will include proof of alcohol abuse treatment, as well as your criminal and driving records.